angular/angular/aio/content/guide/http.md

 ### Making a JSONP request

-An app can use the Angular JSONP request as a workaround to make cross domain `GET` requests.
+Apps can use the Angular JSONP request as a workaround to make cross-domain `GET` requests.
 JSONP treats the API we need to access as a javascript file.
 Browser doesn't check cross domain when executing javascript files, so by using the Angular JSONP, an app can access APIs without facing the cross-domain issue.

 An application makes a JSONP request by passing along a callback function that tells the server to wrap the response in that function.
-Angular JSONP requests returns an Observable.
+Angular JSONP request returns an Observable.
 Follow the pattern for subscribing to observables and use the RxJS `map` property to manipulate the results.
-You can also use the async pipe to manipulate the results.
+You can also use the async pipe to manage the results.

 <div class="alert is-important">